How to Remove Scratches from Glass

 CAUTION.
 We recommend always trying out these two options on a rough piece of glass or stone before using to remove your scratch.
 They are abrasives and can cause distortion to your material.

-Use a little diamond polishing paste on a felt bob, wooden peg or a piece of leather.
-This option might be best to use for delicate work on say watch glass, gemstones, cabochons, antique glass or glass engraving.
+Use your diamond grinding paste on a felt bob, wooden peg or a piece of leather.
+This option might be best to use for the removal of scratches on delicate work such as watch glass, gemstones, cabochons, antique glass or glass engraved pieces.
 Our diamond polishing paste is ready to use, no need to mix with any lubricant and it comes in a handy 5g syringe so nice and easy to apply.

-Attach your mounted felt bob into your drill (unless you choose to use a piece of leather or wood - this can be better if the diamond polishing paste is very fine (0.25, 1 micron) otherwise it will just absorb into the felt bob.
+Attach a mounted felt bob into your drill (unless you choose to use a piece of leather or wood - this can be a better option when using the very fine diamond polishing paste (0.25, 1 micron) otherwise it may just absorb into the felt bob.

-Apply a little diamond paste to the felt bob, wooden peg or leather.
-If the glass scratch is light , 3 micron (green) followed by 1 micron (blue) will be ideal.
-Use a coarser paste for a deeper scratch.
+Apply a little paste to your felt bob, wooden peg or piece of leather Use a coarser paste for a deeper scratch and a finer paste for hairline scratches.

-Work your way through the grades starting off with the green then blue until the scratch in your glass is no longer visible.
+Working through a couple of different grades is often the best way to remove your scratch.
+Start off with a coarser one and then polish up with a finer grade until the scratch in your material is no longer visible.
 1,500 RPM to begin with, then speeding up as you feel necessary.
 If you choose to use a piece of leather, dab a little of the diamond paste onto the leather and work into the material, again working through the grades as you go until the scratch is no more!

 The other alternative is to use a rubber silicone polisher on a mandrel fixed into your Dremel or other rotary hand drill.
 Be aware, these polishers grind material away.